CFdefense/CFdefense/README.md

 Hello!

 My Name is Christian Farrell and I am interested in all things Computer Science and Cyber Security.
-I am Adept with Python and Java and I am also currently learning C++ & Typescript/JavaScript.
+I am Adept with Python and Java and I am also currently learning C++, Typescript/JavaScript, and HTML.

 ### Contact me: